vatlab/sos/README.md

 if you give `myanalyis.sos` executable permission (`chmod +x myanalysis.sos`).

 ### Make the script work for other input files
 After a while, before you almost forgot about this analysis, you needed to analyze another pair of samples.
 You could copy ``myanalysis.sos`` to ``myanalysis2.sos``, change filenames and run it, but an easier way is to change your SoS file to accommodate other input files.
-This can be done by replacing input filenames in ``analysis.sos`` with a **SoS variable** `${cmd_input}` (command line input):
+This can be done by defining a command line argument and passing files name to a **SoS variable**:

 ```python
 #!/usr/bin/env sos-runner